berryunit/myminapp/README.md

 ## Step 1 - Install myminapp

 Download the release file 'myminapp-*version*.zip' from https://github.com/berryunit/myminapp and unzip it into a directory with read and write access.

+*Note: As an example application, myminapp should be unpacked from the release file into a user directory.
+This is the easiest way to access the source code.
+Alternatively, the installation can be done via pip.*

 The following assumes that the file was unpacked under Linux by user 'u1' to '/home/u1/myminapp'.
 It is also assumed that Python version 3 can be called up on the system with 'python3'.